 Spotlight: Churchill and The Importance Of Painting

 A recent documentary about Churchill’s love of painting by Andrew Marr was sympathetic, personal and extremely insightful.
-It tackled the sensitive issues of Churchill’s private life, and health issues including later-life strokes and painting, with both Churchill and Marr suffered from, as well as the deep peace and recuperation that painting afforded this political heavyweight.
+It tackled the sensitive issues of Churchill’s private life, and health issues including later-life strokes and painting, from which both Churchill and Marr suffered, as well as the deep peace and recuperation that painting afforded this political heavyweight.

-Despite his well-known political career, it is clear that Churchill took his love of painting extremely seriously and he left us more paintings than many full-time artists.
-For him, art was therapy – his time to paint was his time to think, time to get perspective literally and metaphorically.
+Despite his well-known political career, it is clear that Churchill took his love of painting extremely seriously; he left us more paintings than many full-time artists.
+For him, art was therapy – his time to paint was his time to think, time to get perspective both literally and metaphorically.

 Often remarked as an introspective and solitary character in public life, ‘the artist’ Churchill was instead colourful and Fauvist in mindset.
-The shapes, compositions and expression was abstracted and natural, and he adopted an increasingly loose style as he got older.
-His own goldfish pond at Chartwell, still in existence today, was one of his favourite subjects.
-For this he crafted exuberant colourful and happy paintings.
+The shapes, compositions and expression he used were abstracted and natural, and he adopted an increasingly loose style as he aged.
+His own goldfish pond at Chartwell, still in existence today, was one of his favourite subjects from which he crafted exuberant, colourful and happy paintings.

 When painting, like anything creative, you can’t think of anything else when you are doing it.
-It takes you to another world – an escape and a pleasure.
+It takes you to another world – an escape and a pleasure, perhaps a relief.
 For Churchill, painting is ‘a friend who makes few undue demands’.
-He was extremely self deprecating about his paintings – he cultivated friendships with important artists in an effort to improve his own technique.
-He hung around with his artist friends and learned how to do things through them.
+He was extremely self deprecating about his paintings – he cultivated friendships with important artists in an effort to improve his own technique but rarely sung the praises of his own work preferring to perfect his craft quietly.
+He socialised with his artist friends and learned how to do things through them.
+Instead, he unwittingly left this painterly legacy for us to glean more about the private man behind the public mask.

 The intensity of his art gave him a release valve that kept him connected to the reality of being alive.
-It restored the awe and amazement that things will still keep turning no matter the decision no matter the bad day you are having.
-The subject matters that he chose were constants, were fundamental, were greater than him.
+It restored the awe and amazement that things will still keep turning no matter the decision, no matter the bad day you are having.
+The subject matters that he chose were constants, were fundamental.
+They were greater than him.

 Notoriously a solitary figure, Churchill felt company among the artists as they respected him.
-He also found a sense of peace and concentration with the artists, he felt as one and took him away from the disturbances and distractions of the political life.
+He also found a sense of peace and concentration with the artists, he felt as one and took him away from the disturbances and distractions of political life.
 In early 20th century England, the art movement was quiet and introspective, as opposed to the expressive and majestic paintings of France at the time.
-It seems that the almost depressive skills of these painters actually captivated and started Churchill off.
+It seems that the almost depressive skills of these painters actually captivated and started Churchill off on his painterly journey of discovery.

-One notable painting of Churchill’s ‘Tea at Chartwell’ (1927) shows the brilliant people in his life.
-With as Walter Sickert, Nancy Mitford and more.
+One notable painting of Churchill’s ‘Tea at Chartwell’ (1927) showcases the brilliant people in his life including Walter Sickert, Nancy Mitford and more.

 Walter Sickert was a key influencer to Churchill.
 It wouldn’t be until the 50’s when met Churchill and influenced artists on a wider scale.
 He was part of the Camden Town Painters, known for their social realism.
 William Nicholson was also a big influence for Churchill.
 They painted together and Nicholson stayed at Chartwell with Churchill.